Donate Your TOAST Pieces

 Once we have sorted and graded your previously loved pieces, we will find a new use for every item.

-10% of the revenue from the sale of Reworn garments will also be donated to Traid’s long-term programme with educational foundation Rights Education And Development Centre (READ), an NGO supporting communities in Tamil Nadu, South India.
+'Well Worn' items that are not suitable for Reworn will be reused in our circular initiatives.
+10% of the revenue from the sale of Reworn garments will be donated to our charity partner Traid and their long-term programme with educational foundation Rights Education And Development Centre (READ), an NGO supporting communities in Tamil Nadu, South India.

 Traid is a registered charity in England and Wales (297489), partnering with Rights Education And Development Centre (READ).
 READ is registered under the Tamil Nadu Societies Registration Act 1975.